open-quantum-safe/liboqs/README.md

 ### Support

+Financial support for the development of Open Quantum Safe has been provided by Amazon Web Services and the Tutte Institute for Mathematics and Computing.

+We'd like to make a special acknowledgement to the companies who have dedicated programmer time to contribute source code to OQS, including Amazon Web Services, evolutionQ, and Microsoft Research.

-Development of Open Quantum Safe has been supported in part by the Tutte Institute for Mathematics and Computing.
-Research projects which developed specific components of Open Quantum Safe have been supported by various research grants; see the source papers for funding acknowledgments.
+Research projects which developed specific components of OQS have been supported by various research grants, including funding from the Natural Sciences and Engineering Research Council of Canada (NSERC); see the source papers for funding acknowledgments.